Phattharaphorn/PROGRAMMING-FUNDAMENTAL/README.md

 # Programming Fundamental - Program
 Programming Fundamental (01076103), Computer Engineering 60 at KMITL.

-- The design and implementation of software using object-oriented programming techniques that include objects, class, polymorphism, exception handling, inheritance and interfaces.
+- This repository is a collection of the design and implementation of software in C and C++ using object-oriented programming techniques that include objects, classes, polymorphism, exception handling, inheritance, and interfaces.
+Additional programming topics include graphical user interfaces and UML modeling of small systems.

-  > Collection of various programs each week about object-oriented programming implemented in C and C++ for practical purposes.
+  > **Note:** This collection of various programs each week about object-oriented programming is implemented in C and C++ for practical purposes.

-## List for All Program
+## List all programs scheduled between weeks 2 and 9 of the semester
 - Week 2
   - [Program 1](week-2-program-1)
   - [Program 2](week-2-program-2)